Dracula’s Daughter (1936)

 Why do these screams matter?

-Dracula’s Daughter traces the struggle of Hungarian Countess Marya Zaleska (Gloria Holden) who, upon learning of the death of her father Count Dracula, believes the curse of her being a vampire will be lifted.
-When her hope is not fulfilled, she enlists the assistance of psychiatrist Dr. Jeffrey Garth (Otto Kruger) whom she believes has the power to cure her.
-When his help, too, proves ineffectual, Marya flees to Transylvania intent on turning Garth into a vampire and her everlasting companion.
-At least that’s the official description of the film.
-To many viewers, though, Dracula’s Daughter is the story of a woman desperately trying to rid herself of the “curse” of lesbianism.
+As an early example queer coded sexuality, Lambert Hillyer’s Dracula’s Daughter (1936) initially troubled Production Code Administration (PCA) with its focus on the “abnormal appetites” of its protagonist (Worland 67).
+The film traces the struggle of Hungarian Countess Marya Zaleska (Gloria Holden) who, upon learning of the death of her father Count Dracula, believes the curse of her being a vampire will be lifted.
+When her hope is not fulfilled, she enlists the assistance of psychiatrist Dr. Jeffrey Garth (Otta Kruger), who she believes has the power to cure her.
+When this too proves ineffectual, Marya flees to Transylvania intent on turning Garth into a vampire and her everlasting companion.
+Despite the PCA’s efforts to erase voices that countered heteronormativity by giving even the suggestion of queer desire, Dracula’s Daughter is widely considered an early precursor to the lesbian vampire films that would become especially popular in the 1970s (Barrios 151).

-In this scene, Sandor (Irving Ptchel), Marya’s manservant, has forced the young and impoverished Lili (Nan Grey) into his mistresses’ lair under the guise that Lili will model for Marya and will be rewarded with food.
+It is against this backdrop that we get our first scream.
+In this scene, Sandor (Irving Ptchel), Marya’s manservant, has forced the young and impoverished Lili (Nan Grey) into his mistress’s lair under the guise that Lili will model for Marya and will be rewarded with food.
 But as Lili undresses, she becomes increasingly wary of Marya’s intentions.

 Lili’s scream here is a direct response to being confronted with Marya’s monstrosity.
 But it’s a monstrosity cloaked in seduction.
 The camera lingers on Marya as she gazes upon Lili’s exposed body and it’s clear that the sight of the undressed woman is awakening Marya’s appetites.
 As Lili’s awareness of what is about to transpire draws closer and Marya’s hypnotism begins to render Lili’s body immovable, a scream is Lili’s only recourse.
 It is a vocal rejection of what is about to transpire and that pronounced rejection is by design.
-It is intended to remind us that Lili is an innocent who has absolutely no interest in what is about to happen.
+It is intended to remind the audience that Lili is an innocent who has absolutely no interest in what is about to happen.
+But to queer spectators, it is Marya’s silence in the face of Lili’s screams that also functions as a presuppositional textual silence.
+For both its representation of the silence of the closet that becomes magnified when set against audible expressions of fear of the unknown and its exemplification of situational power and control, Marya’s quiet in the face of Lili’s scream suggests that Marya’s queerness is known in the narrative even if it is never expressly stated.

-This second scream can be read as a continuation of sorts.
-Having been rendered comatose from her encounter with Marya, doctors use their own form of hypnosis to awaken Lili so that they can find out what happened to her.
+The next scream can be read as a continuation of the first.
+Having been rendered comatose from her encounter with Marya, Lili is subjected to hypnosis so her doctors can find out what happened to her.

 Dracula’s Daughter.
 Directed by Lambert Hillyer, performances by Gloria Holden, Nan Grey, and Marguerite Churchill, Universal Pictures, 1936.